-Resource & Alternative Summary of Direct Impacts Indirect Effects (Induced Growth and Encroachment Alteration) is this resource in poor or declining health?
-Resource included in the Cumulative Effects Analysis?
-Yes or No Reason for Including/Excluding the Resource Wildlife, Including Threatened, Endangered, and Candidate Species PURPLE -Crosses 3 perennial streams providing potential habitat for protected mussels, alligator snapping turtle, and potentially the White-faced Ibis and Wood Stork. -Crosses 5 wooded areas providing potential habitat for SGCN bats and several SGCN reptiles, mammals, invertebrates, and plants. -No habitat was identified that would support federally listed species, but the alignment is within the range of and contains suitable habitats for Texas fawnsfoot, alligator snapping turtle, two species proposed for federal listing as threatened, and the monarch butterfly, a federal candidate species. -May impact 4 state-listed threatened species: White-faced Ibis, Wood Stork, Louisiana pigtoe, and Texas heelsplitter.
-Induced growth is not anticipated to be substantial; however, redevelopment has the potential to be substantial along Airport Drive.
-The Purple Alternative is not anticipated to have substantial encroachment alteration effects on wildlife and SGCN species.
-Implementation of TPWD BMPs would occur prior to, during, and after construction to minimize impacts.
-Yes Yes.
-Although direct and indirect effects to protected species and wildlife are not anticipated to be substantial, the resources are in decline and, in conjunction with other reasonably foreseeable projects, this resource is included in the analysis.
-ORANGE Crosses 4 perennial streams providing potential habitat for protected mussels, alligator snapping turtle, and potentially the White-faced Ibis and Wood Stork. -Crosses 14 wooded areas providing potential habitat for SGCN bats and several SGCN reptiles, mammals, invertebrates, and plants. -No habitat was identified that would support federally listed species, but the alignment is within the range of and contains suitable habitats for Texas fawnsfoot, alligator snapping turtle, two species proposed for federal listing as threatened, and the monarch butterfly, a federal candidate species. - May impact 4 state-listed threatened species: White-faced Ibis, Wood Stork, Louisiana pigtoe, and Texas heelsplitter Induced growth is not anticipated to be substantial; however, encroachment-alteration could result in additional loss and fragmentation of wildlife habitat with development of adjacent lands.
-Development in general encroaches on vegetation, and reductions in vegetation typically equate to reduced wildlife habitat.
-Implementation of TPWD BMPs would occur prior to, during, and after construction to minimize impacts.
-Yes Yes.
-In conjunction with other reasonably foreseeable projects on new location in the area, this resource is included in the analysis.
 Resource & Alternative Summary of Direct Impacts Indirect Effects (Induced Growth and Encroachment Alteration) Is this resource in poor or declining health?
 Resource included in the Cumulative Effects Analysis?
-Yes or No Reason for Including/Excluding the Resource --------------------------- -------- -- -- --- --- -- Ş PURPLE -No NRHP-listed resources or districts and no state-designated resources (RTHLs) within the historic resources variable APE. -3 cemeteries recommended NRHP eligible, no direct effects. -Shovel tests determined one archeological site to be not NRHP-eligible.
+Yes or No Reason for Including/Excluding the Resource Ş PURPLE -No NRHP-listed resources or districts and no state-designated resources (RTHLs) within the historic resources variable APE. -3 cemeteries recommended NRHP eligible, no direct effects. -Shovel tests determined one archeological site to be not NRHP-eligible.
 Because rights-of-entry were not granted, deep testing is still warranted in high probability areas.
 No direct effects on historical resources, cemeteries, or archeological sites.
 With potential induced growth along the project limited by current and planned development, the potential for impacts to other historical resources and cemeteries is unlikely. Νο No. Coordination with TxDOT ENV and the THC indicates no effect on historic or archeological resources.
 No NRHP-eligible or listed properties would be affected (removed or demolished) that would contribute to any trends toward the loss of such sites.
 Deep testing is warranted to determine the potential presence of sites within the project area.
-Cultural Resource ORANGE -2 NRHP-eligible resources adjacent to CR 317 and FM 546; ROW acquisition required from both parcels, but only from outside of the proposed NRHP boundaries of each property.
+Cultural Resources ORANGE -2 NRHP-eligible resources adjacent to CR 317 and FM 546; ROW acquisition required from both parcels, but only from outside of the proposed NRHP boundaries of each property.
 No adverse effect on the recommended NRHP- eligible resources. -3 cemeteries recommended NRHP eligible, no direct effects.
 4th cemetery outside of the alignment but within the APE was not accessible; right-of-entry to establish its extent/boundaries is warranted prior to initiating construction. -Shovel tests determined a previously recorded archeological site to be not NRHP-eligible.
 Because rights-of-entry were not granted, deep testing is still warranted in high probability areas -Enloe Farm - not NRHP-eligible No direct effects on historical resources, cemeteries, or archeological sites.
 With the potential for induced growth to occur along the alignment and on lands not previously disturbed, there is a higher potential for possible impacts to archeological resources.
 No No. Coordination with TxDOT ENV and the THC indicates no effect on historic or archeological resources.
 No NRHP-eligible or listed properties would be affected (removed or demolished) that would contribute to any trends toward the loss of such sites.
 Deep testing is warranted to determine the potential presence of sites within the project area.